 Additional guidance and resources can be located in the Lab’s QA Program Description (QAPD) and on the Lab’s S/CI website.

-About Melanie Gravois: Melanie has worked in the Institutional Contractor Assurance Office (ICAO), formerly the Institutional Assurance & Integrity Office (OIAI).
+About Melanie Gravois: Melanie has worked in the Institutional Contractor Assurance Office (ICAO), formerly the Institutional Assurance & Integrity Office (OIAI), for nearly 19 years.
 She was hired to help build the Institutional Assurance office as we currently know it today and to design, develop and roll out the Issues Management Program.
 After that was accomplished, she became the Institutional Quality Assurance Program (QAP) Manager and has been serving in this role for the last 15 years.

 Prior to coming to the Lab, Melanie spent 7.5 years at a DOE nuclear facility, the Waste Isolation Pilot Plant (WIPP) and Central Characterization Project (CCP) headquarters, in New Mexico as the Institutional Site QA Officer.
 There, she oversaw the QA activities associated with identifying, shipping and disposing of radiological waste generated at Federal nuclear facilities from the Cold War era.